OTC-Engineering-India/hritvik-Otel/README.md

 Future Plans with Otel:

 1) Configure and Practice Docker more,
-2) Will enhance JavaScript(NodeJS and TypeScript) more, (will work on any language that will be suggested and supported by Open Telemetry)
+2) Will enhance JavaScript(NodeJS or TypeScript) more, (will work on any language that will be suggested and supported by Open Telemetry)
 3) Will enhance my efficiency in using analysis tools like zipkin or Jaegar.